conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 ![The service account details page shows labels underneath the service account name heading.
 Next to existing labels there is an edit button which you can click to open a drawer with a form to add and edit labels](/images/changelog/platform/v32/edit-service-account-labels.png)

-#### RBAC-aware sidebar menu
+#### RBAC-aware sidebar

-On Enterprise Tier, the sidebar now dynamically shows/hides menu items based on the user's permissions.
-This helps reduce confusion by hiding functionality that users don't have access to, making onboarding easier for Platform Teams introducing users to Kafka.
+On Enterprise Tier, the sidebar now dynamically shows/hides menu items based on users' permissions.
+Hiding functionality that users don't have access to makes onboarding easier and reduces confusion.

 In Console, items are shown based on the user's `Resource access` permissions on individual clusters, while the **Settings** menu items are shown according to the `Service access` permissions.
 [Find out more about RBAC](/platform/navigation/settings/rbac).